Skip to main content

 Difference between OverridePolicy and ClusterOverridePolicy

 ClusterOverridePolicy represents the cluster-wide policy that overrides a group of resources to one or more clusters while OverridePolicy will apply to resources in the same namespace as the namespace-wide policy.
-For cluster scoped resources, apply ClusterOverridePolicy by policies name in ascending.
-For namespaced scoped resources, first apply ClusterOverridePolicy, then apply OverridePolicy.
+For cluster-scoped resources, apply ClusterOverridePolicy by policies name in ascending order.
+For namespaced scoped resources, ClusterOverridePolicy is applied first, followed by OverridePolicy.

 Resource Selector